Do you love vast native wilderness, turquoise water, majestic trees, plants, mosses, and wildlife?

 What to See:

-• The North Cascades Visitors Center in Newhalem should be one of the first stops once inside the park to learn about this magnificent vast park’s natural and cultural history that is so diverse and rugged.
+• The North Cascades Visitors Center in Newhalem should be one of your first stops once inside the park.
+Learn about this magnificent park’s natural and cultural history, which is diverse and rugged.
 Ask a park ranger for recommendations on accessible trails to hike, picnic, and explore.
 There are also informative and educational exhibits, audio-visuals, and ranger-led programs to participate in.

-• Hiking trails – There are approximately 400 maintained in the North Cascades National Park.
-You can observe over 1,700 species of plants, ferns, fungi; birds, including the bald eagle; mammals such as bears, reptiles, amphibians, and insects.
+• Hiking trails – There are approximately 400 maintained trails in the North Cascades National Park.
+You can observe over 1,700 species of plants, ferns, fungi, birds (including the bald eagle), bears and other mammals, reptiles, amphibians, and insects.
 Pick up a trail map at the visitor center.

 • Diablo Lake, a reservoir created by the Diablo Dam, is truly astonishing as the color is a magnificent turquoise, surrounded by snow-capped mountain peaks and pines.
 Take a hike on the Diablo Lake Trail.
 For more information on this beautiful scenic trail with old-growth forest, visit the Washington Trails Association website.

-• Be sure to pay attention to the posted speed limits along Route 20, as you can get distracted by the beauty.
+• Be sure to pay attention to the posted speed limits along Route 20, as it’s easy to get distracted by the beauty.
 There are plenty of roadside turnouts to view the scenery safely.
 Be sure to keep an eye out for wildlife, pedestrians, bicyclists, rocks on the roadways, and other drivers.

 Yvonne’s North Cascades National Park Photo Gallery